 During the next hour, the lady and I chatted.
 She told me her mother had been the organist at her church for over 30 years.
 “I miss organs,” she said.
 “I do, too,” I told her.
 “We don’t even have an organ in our church.”
 “How can you have church music without an organ?” she asked.
 “We don’t have church music.
 We just have that modern stuff they call ‘praise music.'”
 “That’s sad,” she said, and I nodded.

 Gradually the sky was turning darker, dusk was settling in.
 At 5:30 precisely the conductor stepped onto the podium to great applause, then the announcer welcomed us to the Disneyland Candlelight Concert and said the narrator for this evening would be Chris Hemsworth a/k/a Thor.
 The crowd went wild.
+Okay, I admit it — I am totally disconnected from the current social scene.
+“Who is Thor?”
+I asked Shawn.
+He explained it to me, but really it made no sense.
 Then the procession started — 300 singers from the local high schools in choir robes (I remember choir robes!) making their way up to stage holding candles as they sang.

 The music was glorious: Real, honest Christmas music:

 “Hark, the Herald Angels Sing glory to the newborn king!”

 “Joy to the world, the Lord is come.”

 “God rest ye merry, gentlemen, let nothing you dismay.
 Remember Christ our Savior was born on Christmas Day to save us all from Satan’s power when we are gone astray …”